Public Summary of FOIA Procedures and Guidelines

 Waiver of Fees

 The cost of the search for and copying of a public record may be waived or reduced if in the sole judgment of the FOIA Coordinator a waiver or reduced fee is in the public interest because it can be considered as primarily benefitting the general public.
-The Michigan Department of Health and Human Services (MDHHS) may identify specific records or types of records it deems should be made available for no charge or at a reduced cost.
+The Network180 Executive Director may identify specific records or types of records it deems should be made available for no charge or at a reduced cost.

 5. How do I qualify for an indigence discount on the fee?